ClaudiaHeYun/Blokus-MPI/README.md

 Photos from `raw` have to be preprocessed by hand before they can be handed to the `blokus.pl` program.
 First, the Blokus board needs to be cut out of the photo.
 For this I use the image editor Gimp.
-I add four *Guides* (via the Image » Guides menu) and arrange them to form a square around the board.
-Then I use the *Perspective* tool and drag the corners of the board into the corners of the square formed by the guides.
-Iterate this a few times for all four corners and it will eventually converge.
-Click *Transform* to apply the perspective transformation.
-Then use the *Crop* tool to cut out the square board directly at the guides.
+First rotate the image so that the board is almost axes-parallel.
+Then use the *Crop* tool to crop the  image to a small square around the board.
+Using the *Perspective* tool, drag the corners of the board into the corners of the image.
+Iterate this a few times for all four corners and it will stabilize.
+Click *Transform* to apply the perspective transformation and *Flatten image*.

 There is one blue block missing from our Blokus game and it is replaced by a paper block that is green-ish.
 Use the *Color picker* to select some the color from a blue tile on the image and just draw over the paper block.
 Save that cropped and fixed version of the image in the `cropped` directory.
+But keep the image open in Gimp because it may need furhter adjustments if the `blokus.pl` script fails to detect some colors correctly.

-I recommend to downscale the cropped board to at most 800x800 and to use JPEG quality of 80% to save space:
+I recommend to downscale the cropped board to at most 800x800 and to use JPEG quality of 80% to save space before committing:

 ``` console
 $ mogrify -strip -resize "800x800>" -quality 80 cropped/2022.09.30.jpg